MindorksOpenSource/ConcatAdapter-Android-Example/Readme.md

 <br>

 ## About this Project
-This project contains a sample app that shows how to use Merge Adapter in android to build recyclerview with different view types.
+This project contains a sample app that shows how to use Merge Adapter in android to build recyclerView with different view types.

 ## Step by Step guide
 Reference blog for this project - [Implementing MergeAdapter In Android - Tutorial](https://blog.mindorks.com/implementing-merge-adapter-in-android-tutorial)